-Healthcare improvers are paving the way to the future in the healthcare industry.
+Healthcare workers looking to improve patient communication are paving the way to the future in the healthcare industry.
 They are adopters of technology, pioneers of new processes and champions for problem solving.
-Healthcare improvers help make patients’ lives and experiences better.
+Improving patient communication helps make patients’ lives and experiences better.

-Being a healthcare improver takes a special set of skills and characteristics.
+Being a healthcare worker focusing on improving patient communication takes a special set of skills and characteristics.
 They are forward-thinkers who tend to naturally embody certain qualities that help them be successful.
-Read on to see if you or someone you know has the qualities of a healthcare improver.
+Read on to see if you or someone you know has these qualities in order to improve patient communication.

 1. Always Asks Questions

-Because healthcare improvers are always looking for new solutions, they end up asking a lot of questions.
-Having a strong sense of internal curiosity is very beneficial for improvers, even if it leads them down a more negative path.
+Because these healthcare workers are always looking for new solutions, they end up asking a lot of questions.
+Having a strong sense of internal curiosity is very beneficial for healthcare workers.
 Sometimes they seek out existing or potential problems so they can begin brainstorming solutions.

-This should be apparent, but healthcare improvers are ready to accept and implement changes in their facilities.
+This should be apparent, but these healthcare workers are ready to accept and implement changes in their facilities.
 They understand that change sometimes requires growing pains, especially big changes or those that involve technology.
-Improvers are already looking on the bright side and seeing the future and how changes will impact their patients, rather than focusing on the in-the-moment challenges of making upgrades and changes.
+They are looking on the bright side and seeing the future.
+They see how changes will improve patient communication, rather than focusing on the challenges of making upgrades and changes.

-Finally, healthcare improvers are always thinking about their own personal growth.
+Finally, these healthcare workers are always thinking about their own personal growth.
 Just as they want to make patients’ lives better, they’re also looking for improvement in their own lives.
-Whether they attend conferences, read personal development books, listen to podcasts or find a mentor, healthcare improvers are constantly looking for ways to grow.
+They attend conferences, read personal development books, listen to podcasts, or find a mentor.
+These healthcare workers are constantly looking for ways to grow.

-So, there you have it: our top five qualities of healthcare improvers.
-They listen to patients and providers empathetically to understand what problems they’re facing.
-Then, they suggest solutions, whether that’s personal patient technology to improve the experience or renovating the children’s wing to become more user-friendly.
-Improvers are constantly ready to make suggestions with the goal of creating a better experience for patients and providers.
+So, there you have it: our top five qualities of healthcare workers looking to improve patient communication.
+They listen to patients and providers to understand what problems they’re facing.
+They suggest solutions like personal patient technology, or renovating the children’s wing to become more user-friendly.
+These healthcare workers are constantly ready to make suggestions with the goal of creating better patient communication.